 Associate Membership in AfPA

-AfPA membership is comprised of policy-minded physicians who advocate for patient access to approved therapies and appropriate clinical care.
+AfPA membership is comprised of policy-minded physicians and healthcare professionals who advocate for patient access to approved therapies and appropriate clinical care.
 Non-physicians, including corporations and associations, participate in AfPA as associate members.
 AfPA’s associate members pay annual dues and are invited to regular associate member briefings.
 AfPA also receives support through sponsorships, grants and gifts.